michael-gendy/bitcoin-and-index-fund-prophet-time-series-modelling/README.md

 Exploratory additive time series modelling using Prophet
 <h1> Bitcoin Time Series Modelling</h1>

 The purpose of this project is to explore the application of the library Phophet on Bitcoins price action (from CryptoWatch API), to gain familiarity with the library and to create useful functions for both retriving cryptocurrency data, and evaluating prophet models.
+The repository has two smaller .py files which were used to create the functions created, and the notebook consolidates all outcomes and findings into one easy to follow file.

+Attempting to predict BTC or index fund market price using Prophet for real money is not the aim here.
+These time series' have only been selected as an intersting case study/thought experiement which also exemplifies the strengths and weakenesses of Prophets models.
+Despite the lack of actionable insights, the project has achieved its goal in providing a welcome introduction to FBProphet and useful functions for future time series analysis.

 <h3> Key Outcomes</h3>
 <ul>